 Tractors had the advantage of both being able to haul a large amount of wood and being able to extend the hauling season just a little bit further, they could haul a little bit into the spring before the ground became too swampy.
 Tractors also had the advantage of being able to be used for road construction and for portaging supplies for most of the rest of the year.
 The same tractors could also be used to bulldoze piles of wood into the water during the spring drive, though this was fairly destructive to the river banks, there are landings where this practice is still evident some 50 to 60 years after the fact.

-Another method used in tractor hauling was the use of the arch hoister.
-The arch hoister was used on a limited basis in the late 1940’s.
+Another method used in tractor hauling was the use of the arch hyster.
+The arch hyster was used on a limited basis in the late 1940’s.
 It consisted of a metal tracked arch incorporating a winch.
 The winch could used to hoisted cords of wood bundled by cables.
 This method had the advantage of being able to be used year round because of the off road capability of the arch.
 This method did no catch on because it required too much of an investment in machinery to be beneficial.

 Even with tractors in widespread use hauling wood was a seasonal operation.
 This was until the 1950’s and 60’s when two factors revolutionized the hauling of pulpwood.
 One was a widespread road building program and the widespread use of trucking and the other was the introduction of the skidder.